Best Wine Farms in Stellenbosch & the Cape Winelands

 The history of the Jordan Wine Estate dates back over 300 years, but after Gary and Kathy Jordan bought and replanted the estate in 1993, their legendary winemaking gave the estate its world-class status in wine, food, and accommodation in only 25 years.

-From their 3 different tastings, we recommend the Reserve & Site Specific Selection where you can sample the estates most sought-after wines.
+From their 3 different tastings, I recommend the Reserve & Site Specific Selection where you can sample the estates most sought-after wines.
 No matter which you choose, though, you won’t regret adding one of their cheese or meat platters to your table.

 A truly memorable experience at the Jordan Estate is their wine safari, where you can tour the vineyards in an open-style safari Land Rover that stops at spectacular and panoramic views.